Sidewalk Labs spins out Replica to help city planners create ‘virtual populations’ with big data

 Sidewalk Labs has courted its fair share of controversy since it was spun out of Google four years ago, with a stated ambition to “improve city life for everyone.”
 A subsidiary of Google’s holding company Alphabet since 2015, Sidewalk Labs was set up to help major conurbations improve their infrastructure — and more — by leveraging technology, including investing in and incubating companies.

 News emerged back in 2017 that Sidewalk Labs would develop an area of Toronto into a futuristic smart city, replete with thermal energy grids, a mobility network with heated bike lanes, and adaptive traffic signals.
 But in a world that is increasingly wary of big-tech’s abuse of data in the race for profit, a backlash ensued, leading to a high-profile campaign to stop the development in its tracks.
 Toronto residents don’t want to be treated as “lab rats,” it turns out, with concerns about how Sidewalk Labs would store and manage all the data it garners from a turbocharged smart city.
+An independent panel also criticized Sidewalk Labs’ “frustratingly abstract” proposals.

 Similarly, some have questioned how Replica accesses and manages the mobile location data it harnesses, and the methods used to “de-identify” data.
 This is an area of discussion that will likely envelop Replica long into its tenure as an independent company, but the company is quick to point out that the data itself isn’t shared with its city partners.
 “It’s important to note that the underlying data used to create the model is not shared with our city customers, only the resulting model,” Bowden noted.